SM owns it, Dollybigmomma rocks the beta, I just write it...

 "Sue, doesn't your boy, Seth, play drums?"
 Dr. Cullen asked.

 The focus of the whole room turned to her, and she cleared her throat and then nodded yes.

 "My insulated garage says yes.
 He's been playing since he was six," Sue answered.

 "Freaking awesome!"
 Emmett yelled.
 "Problem solved, now let's go get some grub.
-I'll bet you're starving," Emmett said eyeing Edward's thinner frame.
+I'll bet you're starving," Emmett said, eyeing Edward's thinner frame.

 Edward laughed.
 "We should maybe ask this Seth guy if he's interested in playing with us.
 I was also hoping to scale back our workload, if that's okay with you guys.
 I kind of want to settle down, maybe plant some roots.
-Washington seems really nice," he said smiling at me.
+Washington seems really nice," he said, smiling warmly at me.